 How to Migrate from PdfPig to IronPDF in C#

-Migrating from PdfPig to IronPDF expands your PDF capabilities from a reading-only library to a comprehensive PDF solution that handles creation, manipulation, text extraction, and security features.
-This guide provides a complete, step-by-step migration path that preserves your existing extraction workflows while adding PDF generation, HTML conversion, document manipulation, and security capabilities that PdfPig cannot provide.
+Migrating from PdfPig to IronPDF expands your PDF capabilities from a reading-focused library (with a narrow writer surface for coordinate-based authoring and basic merging) to a comprehensive PDF solution that handles creation, manipulation, text extraction, and security features.
+This guide provides a complete, step-by-step migration path that preserves your existing extraction workflows while adding HTML conversion, high-level document manipulation, watermarking, and security authoring that PdfPig does not provide.

 Why Migrate from PdfPig to IronPDF